 The USA Physician Assistant (PA) studies program consists of preclinical and clinical components.
 The preclinical component is designed to provide a solid foundation for the clinical component.
-During the clinical component the student refines the medical knowledge and clinical skills needed for professional practice.
+During the clinical component the student refines the medical knowledge and clinical skills needed for professional practice as a Physician Assistant.

-Successful completion of the program requires that the student be able to:
+Successful completion of the Physician Assistant (PA) Studies program requires that the student be able to:

 - Complete 121 hours of graduate course work consisting of 73 credit hours of didactic course work and 48 credit hours of clinical course work.